 Where does your passion for sailing come from?

-What are the lessons you learnt from sailing?
+What lessons have you learnt from sailing?

 “Non dire gatto se non ce l’hai nel sacco” (proverb equivalent to “Don’t count your chickens before they are hatched!”)